JOHANNA M. COSTIGAN, CO-EDITOR IN CHIEF | SATURDAY, MARCH 4, 2017

 It is natural for politicians to have an ambivalent, occasionally hostile relationship with the press.
 Reporters, as human beings, make mistakes.
 As sometimes biased individuals, their inaccuracies might in rare cases be intentional.
 Other times reporters do in fact manipulate or conceal the truth to propel their network’s political leanings.

 But since Trump was inaugurated, it seems the media has only done its job better and more responsibly than ever before.
 In many cases, he and his people do the lying, leaving a clear pathway for journalists to point out the lies and analyze why they were said in the first place.
-The first example that comes to mind is the famously inane “alternative facts” line delivered by Kellyanne Conway just two days after the Inauguration, used in an attempt to legitimize Press Secretary Sean Spicer’s lies about crowd size.
+The first example that comes to mind is the famously inane “alternative facts” line delivered by Kellyanne Conway just two days after the Inauguration, used in an attempt to legitimize Spicer’s lies about crowd size.

-Chief of Staff Reince Priebus, went on television on February 24 saying there were no ties between the Trump campaign and Russia, even though Trump’s campaign manager Paul Manafort resigned because of them.
+Chief of Staff Reince Priebus went on television on February 24 saying there were no ties between the Trump campaign and Russia, even though Trump’s campaign manager Paul Manafort resigned because of them.
 A week and a half later, the Justice Department disclosed that Attorney General Jeff Sessions had met twice with the Russian ambassador during the Trump campaign.
-This undercut Sessions’ sworn testimony that he had not had contact with Russian officials, and he recused himself from investigations relating to the Trumps campaign’s contacts with Russia.
+This undercut Sessions’ sworn testimony that he had not had contact with Russian officials, and he recused himself from investigations relating to the Trump campaign’s contacts with Russia.

 As far as Trump is concerned, the truth is whatever he says it is.
 That makes him the standard.
 Supplanting objective truth with Trump truth is authoritarian.